roberto1648/sampling-of-biased-physical-signals/README.md

 # 1. Introduction

 The goal here is to develop a method for sampling physical signals that are inherently strongly biased.
 More specifically, we deal with cases in which a system responds to random inputs by outputing mostly minimum signals.
-Under these circumstances randomly sampling the inputs would result in a highly unbalanced dataset.
-Such a situation may result in a drastic reduction on the performance of machine learning classifiers or regressors trained on the data.
+Under these circumstances randomly sampling the inputs would yield a highly unbalanced dataset.
+Such a situation may result in a drastic performance reduction of machine learning classifiers or regressors trained on the data.

-We illustrate the developed algorithms on a concrete example: the simulated response of a multilevel quantum system after interacting with a shaped ultrafast laser.
-The system inputs correspond to the laser pulse shape parameters, and randomly sampling the inputs resuls overwhelmingly on low-valued signals, as it will be seen below.
+We illustrate the developed algorithms on a concrete example: the simulated response of a multilevel quantum system interacting with a shaped ultrafast laser.
+The system inputs correspond to the laser pulse shape parameters.
+Randomly sampling the inputs overwhelmingly resuls in low-valued signals.
+Thus the need here for a more sophisticated sampling method.

-It is not necesary to understand all the concepts given below to understand the sampling technique described here (section 4).
-In particular, the information about the laser and quantum system below (i.e., in the rest of this introductory section) is given only as a reference and can be skipped.
-We define next details for the calculation of the physical simulated signal we will be using to illustrate the sampling technique.
+It is not required to understand all the particular details about the system to understand the sampling technique described here (section 4).
+More specifically, the information about the laser and quantum system (i.e., in the rest of this introductory section) is given only as a reference and can be skipped.

-## 1.1 System definition
+We next specify a function for the physical simulated signal that we will be using to illustrate the sampling technique.

 ```python